 When it comes to fueling your body with immunity-boosting foods, there is a lot in your control.
 Consider having a plant-based dinner theme night where you load up on your vegetables and fruit.
 Powerful anti-inflammatory foods include garlic, ginger, onions, lemons, and turmeric, so think about adding those to your daily cooking.

-One of the most important steps to take to fight off sickness is to pause on the sugar and instead say yes to leafy greens and high fiber unprocessed meals.
+One of the most important steps to take to fight off sickness is to pause on the sugar and instead say yes to leafy greens and high-fiber unprocessed meals.
 Toss that green salad and add your red peppers and colorful veggies so you can eat for great health!
-Take charge of the fuel going into your body will not only help you live longer and fight off disease but make you feel better each day!
+Taking charge of the fuel going into your body will not only help you live longer and fight off disease but make you feel better each day!